 - Exhale the breath for a count of approximately four to six seconds, releasing the tension in your arms, legs, and abdomen as you exhale.

-- It’s not important whether you exhale through your nose or your mouth.
-Do what feels comfortable to you.
+- It’s not overly important whether you exhale through your nose or your mouth for these opening breaths.
+Nose exhalations are best, but do what feels comfortable to you.

 Body scan meditation